Shirgj Church: Early history

+Inscriptions by the Serbian King Stefan Milutin suggest that major construction works also commenced in 1318, suggesting that the monastery was not completely built at a single point in time.
 A document dated 22 October 1330 mentions the monastery as the rendezvous point of the king of Rascia with ambassadors of Ragusa.
 In another document dated 1333, the monastery is mentioned as the customs' place of the kingdom of Rascia.

-In the Chronicle of the Priest of Duklja, it is alleged that several members of the Vojislavljević dynasty of Duklja were buried here, such as Mihailo I, Constantine Bodin, Dobroslav, Vladimir and Gradinja.

 Modern history

 Marino Bizzi, the Archbishop of Antivari at the time, wrote in a 1611 report to the Vatican that heavy damages were inflicted to the church as a result of the Ottoman presence in Albania.
 In 1684, Pjetër Bogdani reported that the church's bell had been put underground.
 Daniele Farlati also mentioned the church in his Illyricum sacrum.
 In 1790 archbishop Frang Borci informed Coletti, Farlati's assistant, who was about to republish Illyricum sacrum, that the church was the most beautiful of Albania.

 The French consul in Iskodra noted that the monastery's frescoes could still be seen in the church in 1905.
 At that time only three of the four perimeter walls were still standing.
 Ippen, then Austrian consul of Iskodra, observed that in the late 1800s and early 1900s the gravediggers of Shirgj would find old mosaics.
 At present, only a single wall remains and the mosaics can no longer be seen.

 The monastery has been under the Vatican's jurisdiction during all of its active life.
 It was listed as a Monument of Culture by the Albanian government in 1970.

 The ruins were visited by Patriarch Irinej of the Serbian Orthodox Church in 2014.